fsarikaya96/fligth-logs/README.md

 ```
 **3. Note**
 ```
- Also available as "flight_logs.sql" in files.
+ Also available as "airline.sql" in files.
  Go to phpMyAdmin and import the sql file.
 ```